Fleeting Existence

 17 lbs.
 24" x 12" x 6"

-Fleeting Existence draws directly from concepts in quantum field theory and energy landscape physics, where matter is understood as an excitation stabilized within a continuous field rather than as an isolated object.
-In this framework, structure emerges where energy settles.
+Fleeting Existence draws directly from concepts in quantum field theory and energy landscape physics, where matter is understood not as an isolated object, but as a temporary excitation stabilized within a continuous field.
+In this framework, structure emerges where energy settles, however briefly, before shifting again.

-The sculptural surface articulates this principle through its sharply varied topology.
-Peaks, folds, and compressed valleys evoke a potential energy surface shaped by competing forces.
+The sculptural surface gives form to this principle through its sharply varied topology.
+Peaks, folds, and compressed valleys evoke a potential energy landscape shaped by competing forces.
 Embedded steel spheres occupy select low and high points, functioning as markers of field behavior: localized concentrations where energy condenses, reflects, or temporarily stabilizes before dispersing again.

 Australian Red Mallee Burl (Eucalyptus oleosa) stainless steel and epoxy inlays.